 Dr Lola Ola is a Senior Research Fellow in energy conversion and storage.
 Research interests span the design, synthesis and characterization of functional nanomaterials for gas sensing, energy conversion and storage.

-Dr Binjian Nie is a Senior Research Fellow in Thermal/thermochemical Energy Storage.
+Dr Binjian Nie is Lecturer in Chemical Engineering at University of Oxford.
 His research interests include thermal/thermochemical energy storage, from materials to systems, and their integrations with wind/solar energy as well as their applications on decarbonizing heating & cooling.

 Innovation and Industrial Engagement Lead

 Dr. Shivangi Sharma is a Senior Post-doctoral Research Fellow in Thermal Energy Storage.
 She is affiliated with the Royal Society of Chemistry, IET, IChemE and the UK Higher Education Academy.
 Her research is focussed on the local energy systems, industrial energy efficiency and decarbonisation through waste heat recovery especially for the SME in the West Midlands area.